kyma-project/kyma/docs/application-connector/08-05-trigger-lambda-with-event.md

 ## Prerequisites

 - An Application bound to the `production` Namespace
-- Client certificates generated for the connected App.
+- Client certificates generated for the connected Application.

 >**NOTE:** See the respective tutorials to learn how to [create](https://kyma-project.io/docs/components/application-connector#tutorials-create-a-new-application) an Application, [get](https://kyma-project.io/docs/components/application-connector#tutorials-get-the-client-certificate) the client certificate, and [bind](https://kyma-project.io/docs/components/application-connector#tutorials-bind-an-application-to-a-namespace) an Application to a Namespace.